utdata/rwdir-learnr/README.md

 # Reporting with Data - LearnR Lessons

+> THIS PROJECT IS SUPERCEDED BY [JedR Academy](https://github.com/utdata/jedr-academy)

 A series of lessons to support Reporting with Data in R course.

 ## Goals